 QuantumScape Corporation (QS) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from QS as it approaches its next earnings report date.
+QS will be looking to display strength as it nears its next earnings release, which is expected to be October 26, 2021.

-Investors should also note any recent changes to analyst estimates for QS.
+Any recent changes to analyst estimates for QS should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
 QS is currently sporting a Zacks Rank of #3 (Hold).

 You can find more information on all of these metrics, and much more, on Zacks.com.